gboone/notalone/students/index.md

 If you are ready to talk to someone, you should decide whether to talk to someone who works for the school or someone in the community.
 In making that decision, you should know that not all of a school’s employees can maintain your confidentiality in all circumstances.

 In fact, some school employees – they’re sometimes called “responsible employees” – are required by federal law to share what they hear with others at the school so the school can investigate what happened and to take prompt action to address the situation.
 You should also be aware of any state or local mandatory reporting laws that may require certain employees (who may or may not be responsible employees) to share information you tell them with law enforcement or other authorities outside the school.
 Similarly, under federal law (the Family Educational Rights and Privacy Act), parents are entitled to access most records created by a school employee about an elementary or secondary school student.
 In addition, if you end up in a lawsuit with your school, the school may be able to access any records made by its employees and use them in court if they are relevant.
-Your school should make clear to whom you can turn to talk confidentiality.
+Your school should make clear to whom you can turn to talk confidentially.
 If you’re not sure if someone can maintain your confidentiality now and in the future – ask before you talk to them.

 To help make you more aware of your options, we offer [a sample policy](https://www.notalone.gov/assets/reporting-confidentiality-policy.pdf) on reporting and confidentiality for colleges and universities to consider.
-As with all policies, we urge schools to involve students and parents of elementary and secondary school students in coming up with the best solutions.
-But all policies should make clear, up front, who at each school must share what information with whom – and how a school should weigh a survivor’s request for confidentiality against its own obligation to provide a safe environment for all students.
+All policies should make clear, up front, who at each school must share what information with whom – and how a school should weigh a survivor’s request for confidentiality against its own obligation to provide a safe environment for all students.
 This sample policy uses higher-education specific language but its general principles also apply at the elementary and secondary school level.

 In general, rape crisis center advocates not associated with the school can speak with you confidentially.
 But because state law is always changing, be sure to check the accuracy of this information.